How to Turn a Ram ProMaster into a Campervan

 Vertical wood strips

 Before I could add the shiplap walls, I had to put wood strips going vertical and screw them into the metal frame of the van so I would have a place to screw my shiplap walls into.
 This was very difficult for us to do as we did not have the right tool.
-We kept pushing through with a simple drill and eventually was able to screw into the metal frame.
+We kept pushing through with a simple drill and eventually were able to screw into the metal frame.
 Once we had the vertical strips up, I could then begin to screw the shiplap walls up and add insulation in between the shiplap and metal frame.

 I stuffed some of the 3M insulation in the holes throughout the van.
 Any hole or space in the van was getting stuffed with insulation.